thunder9/textgram.js/README.md

 textgram.js
 ===========

-A jquery plugin for coloring to text by image
+A jquery plugin for coloring text by specified image

 # Usage